 - They can use chest X-rays to diagnose a variety of different conditions.
-This is often one of the first imaging studies they’ll order.
+This is often one of the first imaging studies they order.

 - They can order a chest CT scan to provide a clearer image of soft tissues for evaluation.

-- During a bronchoscopy, your doctor will look into your airways to check for obstructions or abnormalities by lowering a bronchoscope down the back of the throat and into the bronchi.
+- During a bronchoscopy, your doctor looks into your airways to check for obstructions or abnormalities by lowering a bronchoscope down the back of the throat and into the bronchi.

 - They can order blood tests to diagnose different conditions, as well as determine how thin your blood is and check to see if you’ve lost so much blood that you have anemia.

 - If your doctor notices a structural abnormality in your lungs, they may order a biopsy.
-They’ll remove a sample of tissue from your lungs and send it to a lab for evaluation.
+This involves removing a sample of tissue from your lungs and sending it to a lab for evaluation.